SophiaPerzan/NarReddit-Script/README.md

-# NarrReddit
+# NarReddit

-NarrReddit is a script that automates the process of converting top-rated Reddit posts into engaging, Subway Surfers-style TikTok narrations.
+NarReddit is a script that automates the process of converting top-rated Reddit posts into engaging, Subway Surfers-style TikTok narrations.
 It supports translation into multiple languages, enabling you to transform a single trending Reddit post into multilingual video content, all in an automated fashion!

 ## Features

-- **Content Generation**: NarrReddit uses GPT-4 to enhance and translate Reddit posts, enabling the creation of multilingual content.
+- **Content Generation**: NarReddit uses GPT-4 to enhance and translate Reddit posts, enabling the creation of multilingual content.

 - **Reddit Scraping**: The script scrapes your chosen subreddit to find the highest-rated post.

-- **Intelligent Text-to-Speech (TTS) Audio Generation**: NarrReddit generates TTS audio from the post, intelligently determining the speaker's gender and adjusting the TTS voice accordingly.
+- **Intelligent Text-to-Speech (TTS) Audio Generation**: NarReddit generates TTS audio from the post, intelligently determining the speaker's gender and adjusting the TTS voice accordingly.

-- **Subtitles Creation**: NarrReddit can also create subtitles for the generated audio.
+- **Subtitles Creation**: NarReddit can also create subtitles for the generated audio.

 - **Video Overlays**: The script overlays the generated audio and subtitles onto a selected background video, creating a complete, ready-to-upload video.

 ## Setup

-Follow these steps to set up NarrReddit:
+Follow these steps to set up NarReddit:

 1. Install ffmpeg and make it accessible via the $PATH environment variable.
 [More information](https://github.com/kkroening/ffmpeg-python#installation)